-Raymond Cantrell, who had taken over the business the previous year, told Fox 2 Detroit that he’d been storing the corpses until their families found money to pay for their funerals — “a favor,” as he put it.
+Raymond Cantrell, who had taken over the business the previous year, told Fox 2 Detroit that he’d been storing the bodies until their families found money to pay for services — “a favor,” as he put it.
 The state disagreed, and closed the place down.

 It never reopened.
 Lately, there had been talk of a new owner turning it into a community center, the Detroit News reported.
 Neighbors saw work crews coming and going, fixing up the stained floors and chipped walls.